calebdh31/CYOA-game/README.md

 Stretch goals: I plan on adding more interactive styling to the buttons and cursor changes.
 I'd also like to see if I can animations or sounds to react to choices made.
 Maybe some background music might be a nice touch as well.
+Last thing I had to end up scrapping was my health function which I'd like to expand the branches and endings to accomodate.